azat-co/practicalnode/chapter6/chapter6.md

 const TWITTER_CONSUMER_SECRET = process.env.TWITTER_CONSUMER_SECRET
 ```

-To pass these variables we can use Makefile.
+To pass these variables, we can use Makefile.
 In the Makefile, add these lines, substituting ABC and XYZ with your values:

 ```
 start: